qmchenry/SwiftVagrant/README.md

 ## To use:

 * Launch VirtualBox from Applications
-* From a terminal in this directory type  `vagrant up`
+* From a terminal in the directory type  `vagrant up`
 * Sit back, enjoy a lovely beverage
 * When installed, connect to the instance with `vagrant ssh`
 * When finished with work, use `vagrant halt` to turn off the instance